4 min

 When should you see a doctor?

 Itchy eyes can be a very annoying and distracting problem.
-Still, it is essential to resist the urge to rub your eyes as much as possible.
-Rubbing your eyes can make itching worse, cause damage to the delicate skin and tissues around the eyes, increase the risk of eye infections, etc.
+Rubbing your eyes can make itching worse, cause damage to the delicate skin and tissues around the eyes, increase the risk of eye infections, etc. So, resisting the urge to rub your eyes as much as possible is essential.

 If your itchy eyes persist, get worse and/or are accompanied by other symptoms, such as redness, discharge, or vision problems - you should arrange to see an ophthalmologist or other medical professional for proper evaluation and treatment.